groonga/groonga/doc/source/reference/commands/select.rst

 ``filter``
 """"""""""

-It specifies the filter text.
+Specifies the filter text.
 Normally, it is used for complex search conditions. ``filter`` can be used with ``query`` parameter.
 If both ``filter`` and ``query`` are specified, there are conbined with logical and.
 It means that matched records should be matched against